-Course Thesis Writing B Course Numbering Code (GG) POL722E
+Course Thesis Writing B Course Nur nbering Code (GG) POL722E

 Campus Surugadai Semester Fall Credits 2

-Lecturer [Professor] IZUMO AKIKO, Ph.D.
+Lecturer [Professo or] IZUMO AKI KO, Ph.D.

 This course focuses on the process followed to formulate a research plan for doctor thesis.
 Students will give presentations on their research plan progress and will also conduct related discussions with their academic advisor and other students.
 The process by which a research plan is formulated is as follows: (1) collect and analyze previous research, (2) conduct a comparative analysis that includes theory, (3) develop a case study, and (4) present the research plan and revise it based on questions received from the audience and the answers provided.